FIYS 106 Medical Mysteries of the Mind

 FIYS 151 Violence vs Peace

 We are constantly confronted by violence, including government action in war and individual drone strikes as well as individual attacks like the slaughter at Sandy Hook Elementary School.
 Governments often claim that the violence they unleash is necessary to achieve peace.
-Many people suggest that the response to unjust personal attacks must be a willingness to commit violence by the good guys.
+Many people suggest that the response to unjust personal attacks must be a willingness by the good guys to commit violence.
 Others emphasize nonviolent or at least less violent responses in both cases, and there is much work now to promote peace studies.
 Does peace have a chance?
 We will work back to the philosophical and ideological foundations for competing positions to consider how far violence can be justified and what kind of peace is possible domestically and internationally.

 FIYS 162 Poetry and Song on Page and Stage